cytoscape/cxio/README.md

-# WARNING: This library will soon be deprecated.
+# WARNING: This library is deprecated.
 The CX library is being moved into [ndex-object-model](https://github.com/ndexbio/ndex-object-model)

 # cxio
 ## Old Java Library for reading/writing CX JSON streams